GlueOps/github-actions-build-push-containers/README.md

 # Custom Action to push Docker images to GitHub Container Registry
-Whenever there's a push event or a release event in the repository (public and private), this action automatically pushes the Docker image to ghcr.io.
+Automate your Docker image deployments effortlessly with this custom GitHub Action! 🚀💪 Whenever there's a push event or a release event in your repository (public and private), this action automatically pushes the Docker image to ghcr.io, GitHub's Container Registry.

-No more manual hassle! 🚀💪

 ## 💡 Benefits:
 ✅ Streamlined workflow: Say goodbye to tedious configuration and manual image deployments.